hed-standard/hed-specification/docs/source/03_HED_formats.md

 The rows of tabular files representing other types of information can also be annotated in the same way.

+The "HED" key, which may only appear at the second level in the JSON dictionary, designates an entry that contains HED annotations.
+"HED" keys that appear at other levels of the JSON sidecar are considered to be in error.

 HED sidecar validation assumes that the dictionary is saved in JSON format and complies with the [**BIDS sidecar**](https://bids-specification.readthedocs.io/en/stable/appendices/hed.html) format.